epfl-ada/ada-2021-project-comic-sans/README.md

         speakers_preprocessing.ipynb

 ```
-There are **4 main notebooks**, one for each research question that deal a bit more in depth with the corresponding question.
+There are **4 main notebooks**, one for each research question.
+We separated them since they were fairly independent, and so that each can deal a bit more in depth with the corresponding research question.
 - `research_question_1.ipynb`: Speaker data analysis.
 - `research_question_2.ipynb`: Time analysis of the topic of the environment.
 - `research_question_3.ipynb`: Multiple topic analysis in comparison to climate change